What If... Happy Hogan Saved Christmas?: Plot

 The Watcher narrates his favorite Christmas story in the Multiverse.
-On Christmas Eve, Happy Hogan is assigned to oversee security in the Avengers Tower for an annual holiday party, until Justin Hammer, and his hired henchmen Sergei and Rusty, break out of prison and lay siege on the Tower for Tony Stark's technology.
+On Christmas Eve, Happy Hogan is assigned to oversee security in the Avengers Tower for an annual holiday party, until Justin Hammer and his hired henchmen, Sergei and Rusty, break out of prison and lay siege on the Tower for Tony Stark's technology.
 (Note: Hammer's imprisonment was depicted in Iron Man 2 (2010).
 His attack is when the story diverges from the Sacred Timeline of the MCU.)
 With Maria Hill injured attempting to apprehend him, Hammer and his henchmen plan to obtain Stark's armor and Bruce Banner's Hulk blood sample.

-Attempting to save the Hulk blood sample, Hogan is accidentally injected with it, causing him to slowly transform into a purple Hulk-like monster, though Hogan manages to retain his intelligence in this form, which Hammer calls "Freak".
-With the Avengers busy with the Christmas-related activities and J.A.R.V.I.S. inactive, Hogan contacts his intern Darcy Lewis, who is tasked to find an A.I. to reboot the Tower's system.
-They find an A.I. named W.E.R.N.E.R. who is of no help to them.
+Attempting to save the Hulk blood sample, Hogan is accidentally injected with it, causing him to slowly transform into a purple Hulk-like monster.
+However, Hogan manages to retain his intelligence in this form, which Hammer calls "Freak".
+With the Avengers busy with the Christmas-related activities and J.A.R.V.I.S. inactive, Hogan contacts his intern Darcy Lewis, who is tasked to find an artificial intelligence (AI) to reboot the Tower's system.
+They find an AI named W.E.R.N.E.R. who is of no help to them.

 As Hammer, Sergei, and Rusty take Lewis and Hill hostage, a fully-transformed Hogan confronts him, forcing Sergei and Rusty to flee, and destroys the hijacked Iron Legion probes.
 Hammer takes control of Stark's Hulkbuster armor, but Hogan defeats him before the Avengers arrive.
 The Avengers think that Hogan (in his Freak form) is the threat and attack him, until Lewis clears it up and points to a defeated Hammer.
 After Hammer is accidentally knocked out of Avengers Tower, he is saved by Hogan.

 With Hammer in his clutches, Hogan apologizes to Stark about what happened to the party, hoping that most of Stark's insurance will cover it.
 Stark responds that Hogan is the only insurance policy he needs.
 Hogan is then praised for his efforts as Stark does not hold him accountable for what happened.
 Hogan and the Avengers resume their Christmas party as Hammer is taken into custody, buoyed by the late arrival of Thor who asked what he missed.